syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img6.jpeg)

 ### CheckBox Cells
 `CheckBox` cell type displays a check box in a grid cell.
-The check box has three states:**Checked, Unchecked and Indeterminate**.
+The check box has three states:**Checked**, **Unchecked** and **Indeterminate**.
 It is possible to decide whether the check box should behave as a two-state check box or a three-state check box by using the [CheckBoxOptions](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~CheckBoxOptions.html) property.
 Use the `Description` property of the cell style to display the text in a checkbox cell.

 {% tabs %}
 {% highlight c# %}